Control of deterministic breakdown to turbulence of hypersonic boundary layer with spanwise non-uniform surface temperature: Methodology

 \subsubsection{Time-advancement and data analysis methods}

 For the time-advancement, 1200 timesteps per second Mack mode fundamental period ($\tau_0 = 2\pi/\omega_0 \approx 2.4$) are used.
 To achieve statistical convergence, the computations for the uncontrolled configurations are advanced in time for approximately 1.5 convective times ($\tilde{L}_x/\tilde{u}_{\infty}$).
 For the controlled configurations, the computations are initialized from the uncontrolled case and using a linear temporal ramp-up of $A_{T_w}$ for the first 15-30$\tau_0$.
 This is done in steps of $\Delta A_{T_w}=0.05$, and the simulations are run for approximately 1.5 convective times.
 Upon statistical convergence of both the uncontrolled and controlled configurations, data are sampled for $5\tau_0$ with a sample frequency $f_{Ny}=12/\tau_0$.
 This, along with the spanwise resolution of the grid, provides sufficient spectral resolution and range for the frequency ($f_n$), spanwise wavenumber ($k_m$) analysis.
+The averaging-window length also guarantees sufficiently converged turbulence statistics (further details are in appendix~\ref{app:convergence}).
 In the following, $f_n$ and $k_m$ are normalized as $f = f_n\tau_0$ and $k = k_m \frac{L_z}{2\pi}$.
-The flow field is homogeneous in the spanwise direction, and therefore a frequency ($f$) and spanwise wavenumber ($k$) Fourier decomposition of the primitive variables is used.
+The computational model employs periodic boundary conditions in the spanwise direction, and therefore a frequency ($f$) and spanwise wavenumber ($k$) Fourier decomposition of the primitive variables is used.
 The Chu's energy ($E_{Chu}^{fk}$, \citep{Chu1965}) is used to track the evolution of the boundary layer instabilities and it is defined as

 In equation \eqref{eq:Echu}, $\overline{(\cdot)}$, $(\cdot)'$ and $(\hat{\cdot})$ indicate the mean flow deformation, the amplitude of the fluctuations and the Fourier coefficient, respectively, and $(\cdot)^*$ indicates the complex conjugate. $L_y$ indicates the wall-normal extent of the computational domain.
 The Chu's energy is chosen as a metric to quantify the modal energy as this takes into account both kinetic and thermodynamic energy contributions \citep{Unnikrishnan2020,Guo2023}, which are both relevant in the present study where streaks are generated through manipulation of the surface temperature.
 In addition, the Chu's energy it is also a commonly used metric in compressible linear input/output analysis \citep{Bugeat2019}, for the study of modal and non-modal boundary layer linear stability.
 The amplitude of the control streaks with $k_s$ wavenumber is quantified based on $|\hat{u}|^{0k_s}_{max}$, in place of $As_u$ introduced by \citet{Andersson2001}.
 Compared to $As_u$, the definition based on the frequency-wavenumber decomposition of the streamwise velocity field decouples the amplitude of the control-streaks from the amplitude of streaks of different wavelength that may be part of the forcing disturbance or the result of triadic interaction of oblique waves.
 In experiments, $As_u$ is generally used due to the limited temporal and spatial resolution, which is needed for the $(f,k)$ decomposition.
 Thus, in the rest of the text, provided that there is no ambiguity in the definition of the control streaks, for conciseness the two notations are used interchangeably.